sailoricons/vue-sailor-icons/README.md

 You can set a custom size using the `size` attribute.
 For multiple based sizing, pass the desired multiple followed by an `x`.

-By default, icons' color is `#000`.
-You can set a custom color using the `color` attribute.

 ```html
 <anchor-icon size="2.5x" class="custom-class"></anchor-icon>
 ```